 Ice911 Research Corporation's charitable mission is the development and rigorous scientific evaluation of an engineering approach to slow one of the far-reaching effects of global warming.
 The technique preserves polar and glacial ice and polar habitat using a localized and ecologically respectful material to act as reflective ice that can be put in place quickly - and whose effect can be reversed once it's no longer needed.

-Ice911 has obtained results that show the approach works in small-scale testing on lakes, and is continuing to develop the materials, deployment approach and the instrumentation monitor small-scale field tests.
-Now we're working to accelerate the project.
-The world needs approaches like this now.
+Ice911 has obtained results, confirmed by NASA, that show the approach works to slow ice melt.
+Ice911 has done years of small-scale testing on lakes, developing the materials, deployment approach and the instrumentation to monitor small-scale field tests.
+It's time to scale up, because the world needs approaches like this now.
 By acting to slow down the melt now, we are working to give ourselves the chance to reduce future ecological damage.

-Ice911 Research Corporation has been formed as a charitable initiative to conduct the research, development and testing to accomplish these goals.
-Please donate generously to help us continue this important work.
+Ice911 Research Corporation has been approved as a 501(c)(3) non-profit to conduct the research, development and testing to accomplish the mission of slowing the melt.
+Please donate generously so we can continue this important work.